RobBrazier/Laravel_Piwik/docs/supported-modules/00-Overview.md

 2. `period`
 3. `date`

-If you do not have a need to override the values, these do not need to be specified in each method call.
+If you do not have a need to override the values, you do not need to be specify them in each method call.
 This is useful when you need to manage multiple Matomo sites.